Amazing Kiteboarding Journey to Turks and Caicos

 Like a Scene From a Movie

-Pasztor told her Mother that her Spanish meets kiteboarding internet search translated to a vacation in Ecuador.
+Pasztor told her Mother that a Spanish meets kiteboarding internet search translated to a vacation in Ecuador.
 Pasztor’s always supportive and somewhat prophetic parent could only reply, “Please don’t find a husband in a place that’s so far from home.”

 On Pasztor’s third day in Manta, Ecuador, the owner of the kiteboarding school she found on the Internet picked her up at Spanish class and drove to scenic Santa Marianita Beach.
 At the time Pasztor spoke no Spanish, and her instructor, Robert Bedoya, spoke no Hungarian.